 In this area, you will find unofficial patches to games that I consider to be necessary to really get everything you can out of the games, as they provide things like compatibility with newer systems, or bug fixes that were never addressed by the original developers.
 Unlike source ports, these just install into your game directory like a regular patch and do not modify or change the original engine too much.

 This is an unofficial patch based on the released source code of Return to Castle Wolfenstein.
 This patch fixes some crashes and several video related bugs and even enables native widescreen resolutions which the game cannot achieve without this patch.
 This patch works with the Steam version as well.
 It was also made by the same chap who made KMQuake II!

 This patch is regularly updated and is constantly finding new bug fixes for Bloodlines.
 This game is one of the most entertaining RPGs released all-time, but it had an unfortunately rushed release causing it to have tons of bugs and a lot of cut content.
-This patch not only aims to fix the bugs, but also to restore missing content and even add some new content that falls in line with the vision of the game!
+This patch not only aims to fix the bugs, but also to restore missing content and even add some new content that falls in line with the vision of the game.

 ↑ Wii / vWii Homebrew